shivannis/xandr-docs-public/xandr-docs/invest/creative-frequency-and-recency-report.md

 ---
 title: Microsoft Invest - Creative Frequency and Recency Report
-description: Learn how the Creative Frequency and Recency report lets you view the frequecy of users viewing a specific advertiser's creatives. ms.date: 10/28/2023
+description: Learn how the Creative Frequency and Recency report lets you view how often and how frequently users are viewing a specific advertiser's creatives.
+The page lists and explains the different parameters of this report.
+ms.date: 10/28/2023
 ---